-The library is maintained for the primary use of undergraduates and aims to acquire core texts for all undergraduate courses taught at the College.
-If you would like to make a recommendation, please fill out a slip from the issue desk and ask your tutor to countersign it.
-Alternatively email your tutor asking them to forward details to us if they support the recommendation.
+The library is maintained for the primary use of undergraduates and aims to acquire core texts for all undergraduate and graduate courses taught at the College.
+If you would like to make a recommendation, please email the librarians at email@example.com.
+Alternatively email your tutors asking them to forward details to us if they support the recommendation.

-All books in the library are included in the electronic catalogue, which in turn forms part of the wider Oxford University libraries network.
+All books in the library are included in the electronic catalogue, SOLO, which in turn forms part of the wider Oxford University libraries network.
 The library is wired for access to electronic library resources and to the Internet.
-There are 14 computer terminals, a high-quality printer available in the library for students’ use and wireless connectivity for laptop users.
-New books are constantly being added to the College Library, at the recommendation of either Tutors or students.
+There are 6 computer terminals, including a catalogue PC, a high-quality printers and a photocopy/scanner/printer machine available in the library for students’ use and wireless connectivity for laptop users.
+New books are constantly being added to the College Library, at the recommendation of either Tutors or students and from undergraduate and graduate reading lists.
 A separate College Law library houses law reports and journals.

 Despite its modern foundation, St. Catherine’s College has an important Archive.
 The role of the College Archive is to preserve a record of the life of the College – both an institutional record, and a less formal picture of the life of the College community.